Tag: East Asian

 Hmong, appetizer, main course, pork

-• Broil the sausage for 6-7 minutes a side.
-Alternatively, you can grill the sausage for the same amount of time.
+• Broil for 5-6 minutes on each side until a light char forms.
+Alternatively, you can grill the skewers for the same amount of time.

 Hmong, appetizer, main course, pork